Max Altitude

 Uttarkashi, the ‘Kashi of the north’ lies on the banks of river Bhagirathi and is home to the renowned Kashi Vishwanath temple.
 It is a picturesque town where you will see all the temples and religious people around, making you believe that you truly are in the land of Gods.
 The river Bhagirathi takes you to the scenic Harshil village.
 Harshil is known for apple orchards everywhere giving a retreat to your eyes.
 Harshil is the best place to enjoy the serene evening amidst mountains.

-Even after a long ride to Gangotri, you would wish it shouldn’t end.
+Even after a long ride to Gangotri, you would wish it wouldn’t end.
 Gangotri is on the banks of river Bhagirathi, pervaded by pilgrims.
-You can roam in the local market, interact will local people, and share amazing pictures with your friends, because of the good network availability.
+You can roam in the local market, interact with local people, and share amazing pictures with your friends, because of the good network availability.
 During the night have a great homemade dinner and rest in the guest house.

 (Transportation is not included in the trek cost)